backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Configuration & Deployments.md

 - Lambda Service adds its own system environment variables as well
 - Helpful to store **secrets** (*encrypted by KMS*)
 	- Secrets can be encrypted by the *Lambda service key, or your own CMK*

+> [!note]- If you want to *share encrypted secrets* among lambdas then use **SecureString from SSM parameter store**.
+> We CANNOT use *KMS encrypted environment variables* since even though the credentials will be encrypted, *these environment variables will only be used by an individual Lambda function*, and **cannot be shared**.

 > [!note]- Lambda environment variables can have a **maximum size of 4 KB**.
 > Additionally, the direct *Encrypt API of KMS also has an upper limit of 4 KB* for the data payload.